-As an Irish American, I grew up thinking that I knew certain things to be true about Ireland.
-Of course, I had always heard how beautiful it was and how friendly the people were but I was surprised to discover that there are so many things that as Americans we don't really know about Ireland.
+As an Irish American, I grew up thinking that I knew certain things about Ireland.
+Of course, I had always heard how beautiful it was and how friendly the people were, but I was surprised to discover that there are so many things that as Americans we don't really know about Ireland.

 Here are just some of the things that surprised and delighted me during my travels to the lovely green isle.

 The most common or traditional meal I found all through the country is boiled back bacon (pork), potatoes, cabbage and a lovely parsley cream sauce, it's just like the country boiled dinner my grandmother made when I was growing up.
-I found out that the corned beef and cabbage tradition was developed in America due to the cost of food and immigrants living in the same communities with some who did not eat pork.
+Corned beef and cabbage developed in America due to the cost of food and immigrants living in the same communities with some who did not eat pork.

 Until 1970 pubs were required by law to close for the day.
 Irish immigrants in America began celebrating in remembrance of their homeland and it has evolved into the green madness we know today.

 The Republic of Ireland and Northern Ireland are separate countries

 Although they share a border with the South, Northern Ireland is part of the United Kingdom.